PennyLaneAI/pennylane/doc/introduction/quantum_datasets.rst

 Loading Datasets in PennyLane
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-We can then download data of the desired type with the :func: `~pennylande.data.load` function, and if the data that has already been downloaded will be loaded from the disk.
-We make sure to include all of the necessary attributes for the desired data.
+We can download data of the desired type with the :func: `~pennylande.data.load` function.
+If the data that has already been downloaded,
+it will be loaded from the disk instead.
+We must include all of the necessary attributes for the desired data.
-For 'qchem' this includes the `molname`, `basis` and `bondlength`, and for 'qspin' this includes `sys_name`, `periodic`, `lattice` and `layout`.
+For 'qchem' this includes the molname, basis and bondlength, and for 'qspin' this includes sys_name, periodic, lattice and layout.
 Ideally, the :func:`~pennylande.data.load` returns a list with the desired data which can then be used within
 the usual PennyLane workflow.

 .. code-block:: python